Is the CMA certification worth it?

 It goes without saying that you will invest quite a bit of time into becoming a CMA, so is the CMA certification worth it after all that?

-CMA candidates must earn a 3- or 4-year Bachelor’s degree, in addition to preparing and sitting for the CMA exam.
+CMA candidates must earn a three- or four-year Bachelor’s degree, in addition to preparing and sitting for the CMA exam.

 Many of these prerequisites can be accomplished in parallel.
 For example, you can earn valuable work experience while attending school or studying for the CMA exam.
 It just requires a higher level of time management and dedication.